shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 **Ultimatum** Game Assumptions - single ultimatum, Take or leave it

+there are certain optimal strategies and no other GT solution
 ## Tragedy of the Commons
 Some public good lot of persons contribute noone want to pay cause take a small parts of contribution only.( there is mat trouh to compensate )